 The spouse contributions tax offset

-You can generally make after-tax contributions to your spouse’s super and claim an 18% tax offset.
-To be eligible for the maximum tax rebate, which works out to be $540, you need to contribute a minimum of $3,000 and your partner’s annual income needs to be $37,000 or less.
+You can generally make after-tax contributions to your spouse’s super and, if you meet eligibility criteria, claim an 18% tax offset.
+Broadly, to be eligible for the maximum tax offset, which works out to be $540, you need to contribute a minimum of $3,000 and your partner’s annual income needs to be $37,000 or less.

-If their income is above $37,000, you’re still eligible for a partial tax offset.
+If their income is above $37,000, you may still be eligible for a partial tax offset.
 However, once their income reaches $40,000, you’ll no longer be eligible, but can still make contributions for them.

-To be entitled to this tax offset, eligibility rules apply, and the receiving spouse must be under the age of 65, or if they’re aged 65 to 69 they must’ve worked for at least 40 hours within a 30-day period under work test requirements.
+To be able to make a spouse contribution, the receiving spouse must be under the age of 67, or if they’re aged 67 to 74 they must’ve worked for at least 40 hours within a 30-day period under work test requirements.

 Consolidating your super